 Depending on your state, some laws require your family to go through probate, a local court process, to verify your will before they can access your assets and bank accounts.
 This process can take time and could put your family in a bind if that is the only money available for them to pay for your burial.
 If you fail to leave a will, your family’s ability to access your assets could be even further delayed.

 Tax-Free Income for Your Family

-If you are savvy with your money and finances you may accumulate a significant amount of wealth.
-However, when you die some of the wealth that you pass on can be subject to an estate tax, depending on how much you leave behind.
-Life insurance is one asset that you can pass onto your family that is inherited completely tax-free.
+If you are savvy with your money and finances, you may accumulate a significant amount of wealth.
+However, when you die, some of the wealth that you pass on may be subject to an estate tax, depending on how much you leave behind.
+Life insurance is one asset that you can pass on to your family that is completely tax-free.

 Pay Off Debts

 For some families without access to a life insurance policy, the act of raising money for a funeral is just one of many challenges faced when they lose a family member.
 What comes next could include settling your debt and making sense of your personal and financial affairs.

 Just because you die doesn’t mean your debt dies, too.
 Creditors may start sending past due bills until someone officially notifies them that you are deceased.
 Then it is up to the creditors to decide if they want to cancel your debt or require your estate (surviving family members) to pay it.

 Debt is not automatically erased when you die.
 In fact, depending on the laws of your state, your family may be responsible for paying off the debt you owe and filing taxes on your behalf.
 To make matters worse, in some cases, your family becomes responsible for paying taxes incurred for canceled debt.
 Life insurance can help pay off your debt and taxes.